-- Layer your fertilized spawn into a growing tray or container using a substrate (such as sterilized rye berries) around 3 inches deep.
+- Layer your fertilized spawn into a growing tray or container using a substrate (such as sterilized rye berries) around 3 inches (7.6 cm) deep.
 Place in a warm location.
 You may optionally place a heating pad or heater close to the tray to keep the temperature warm.
 Wait for around 4 weeks for the mushrooms to germinate.

 - Repeat the above step for 40 to 50 days and check if any mushrooms have popped up above the level of the soil.
 If so, wait a few more days or until they have reached a satisfactory height to harvest them.
-They should be full-grown but not overly mature so don’t wait for over 60 days.
+They should be full-grown but not overly mature so don’t wait for more than 60 days.

 Besides being a good source of plant protein and trace minerals such as zinc and manganese, cauliflower mushrooms also possess antibacterial, anti-viral, and antifungal properties.
 Some studies have found that cauliflower mushrooms may also have: